-- BLACK SCHOOL JACKET with embroidered badge - TIES\ must be worn properly tied, with the top shirt button fastened - SHIRTS must be white and worn tucked in with top button fastened - BLACK SCHOOL TROUSERS, only available through our stockist, Stitch-A-Logo - TARTAN SCHOOL SKIRTS only available through our stockist, Stitch-A-Logo.
+- BLACK SCHOOL JACKET with embroidered badge - TIES\ must be worn properly tied, with the top shirt button fastened. - SHIRTS must be white and worn tucked in with the top button fastened. - BLACK SCHOOL TROUSERS, also available through our stockist, Stitch-A-Logo.
+Students may only wear loose-fitting trousers; slim-fit, tight or stretch trousers are not permitted. - TARTAN SCHOOL SKIRTS only available through our stockist, Stitch-A-Logo.
+Skirts should be knee-length.
 Over the knee socks should not be worn with skirts. - SOCKS worn with trousers should be plain black. - TIGHTS should be plain and either natural or black. - SHOES must be black, plain and flat, and should be worn to and from school.
 Trainers must not be worn except for PE/Games lessons and for permitted sporting activities. - GREY, BADGED JUMPERS are available as an optional additional item.
-Students who wear these, however, must do so IN ADDITION to their blazer, NOT instead.
-No denim or leather clothing is permitted. - SCHOOL PE KIT The school's short-sleeved red and black sports shirt, shorts, and football/hockey socks must be worn for all games and PE activities.

-For Year 7, only the school's red and black boys' multi-sports tops or girls' badged tops and track-suit bottoms may be worn outdoors for PE during cold weather.
-No alternative outdoor clothing may be worn.

-Gum shields are strongly recommended for hockey and rugby activities.
+Students who wear these, however, must do so IN ADDITION to their blazer, NOT instead. - No denim or leather clothing is permitted. - SCHOOL PE KIT The school's short-sleeved red and black sports shirt, shorts, and football/hockey socks must be worn for all games and PE activities. - For all years, either the school's over-tops and tracksuit bottoms available from Stitch-a-logo may be worn for PE in cold weather, over the standard school PE kit listed above, or a plain black alternative may be worn. - Gum shields are strongly recommended for hockey and rugby activities.
 For all PE and games activities, students with long hair must provide themselves with hair ties or clips to keep hair off the face.
-All jewellery must be removed.

-- OUTSIDE COATS should be plain and dark, with minimal or no logos.
-Denim and leather outside coats must not be worn. - GREEN APRONS for Food Technology are compulsory for the lower years. - JEWELLERY The wearing of jewellery, with the exception of watches and a small ear stud, no more than one per ear, is not permitted.
+All jewellery must be removed. - OUTSIDE COATS should be plain and muted, with minimal or no logos.
+Denim and leather outside coats must not be worn. - GREEN APRONS for Food Technology are compulsory for the lower years. - JEWELLERY The wearing of jewellery, with the exception of watches and a small ear stud, no more than one per earlobe, is not permitted.
 Other visible piercings are not permitted. - MAKE-UP Too much make-up is inappropriate and in these cases the student will be asked to remove it.
 Only clear nail varnish may be worn.
 False nails/extensions are not permitted.
 False eyelashes or extensions are also not permitted. - NO HOODIES or BASEBALL CAPS are permitted. - HAIR.
 Extreme styles and colours are not acceptable.
-Only 'natural' hair colours are permitted.

-Items above marked \ can also be purchased from School.
+Only 'natural' hair colours are permitted. - \ Ties can also be purchased from School.